endoflife-date/endoflife.date/CONTRIBUTING.md

 ---
 title: timeturner
 layout: post
+# Possible values are os,db,tool,lang,framework
+# If you add a new value, please mention it on the PR Description
+category: os
 # A list of releases, supported or not
 # Newer releases go on top of the list, in order
 releases: